Fanny-Dupont/DPMLE/Code_DPMLE_MEE/Tutorial/README.md

 - Necessary R packages (listed in the `Tutorial.Rmd` file)

 ## Contact
-For any questions or issues, please contact [Fanny Dupont] at [fanny.dupont@stat.ubc.ca].
+For any questions or issues, please contact Fanny Dupont at fanny.dupont@stat.ubc.ca.